My father, when I think back on him, always lived his convictions. I can’t think of any hard discrepancies between what he said and what he did.

 He did not make all the best choices, no one does.

 Making requests from Dad was never easy; he was a Chicago trial attorney.
 But Dad was sharpening my skills and preparing me for life.
-I learned to do my homework, and fight for what I desired, with good reason.
+I learned to do my homework, and fight for what I desired, with sound reason.

 He expected me to take good care of my things, and waste nothing.
 He taught me how to spit shine my shoes once a week for school.
 I took good care of my stuff.
 Dad expected it.